Information on preconception/prenatal topics may be found on the websites listed below:

 Additional Local Services

 The Nutrition Clinc offers appointments to review individual concerns and help in developing diet plans.
+For more information visit the nutrition clinic website.

-A federally funded food supplement and information program for Women, Infants and Children.
+A federally funded food supplement and information program for Women, Infants, and Children.

 For more information, call them at 814-234-8621 or visit their website.